-7. Engaging in an informal interaction is a several-step process.
-Despite the simplicity of initiating informal collaboration, there is still a definite process to it: as Kristoffersen and Ljungberg (1999) state, "establishing interaction usually involves more interaction" (p.
-83).
+2.7 Engaging in an informal interaction is a several-step process.

+Despite the simplicity of initiating informal collaboration, there is still a definite process to it: as Kristoffersen and Ljungberg [Kristoffersen 99] state, "establishing interaction usually involves more interaction" [p.
+83].
 The process has primarily to do with determining another person's availability, and there are a number of unspoken rules governing how people go about this.
 People use both verbal checks and visual information to judge another person's receptivity:

 First, the mere sight of Baker served as a stimulus that jogged Able's memory that he had something to say to him.
 Second, the 'hello' served as a channel checking routine, indicating that Baker's attention was free and that he was available for conversation.
-(Kraut et al., p.
-10)
+[Kraut 93, p.
+10]

 The visual channel was used to verify the opportunity for conversation.
-That is, by looking at a potential target of conversation, the initiator can often interpret the target's locus of attention and infer whether and when he or she is available for conversation. (p.
-12)
+That is, by looking at a potential target of conversation, the initiator can often interpret the target's locus of attention and infer whether and when he or she is available for conversation. [p.
+12]

 In addition, people try to make their intentions public to the potential target, without a heavyweight verbal exchange.
 People may stand at the periphery of another person's work area to signal their interest in an interaction, or may make a tentative conversational opening (e.g., 'Ted...?').
 The target's response to these initial moves (e.g., whether they orient themselves to the other person, or take their conversational turn) often determines whether the interaction will proceed.
-This is illustrated in the QED example above, where Harry "has the option of ignoring [Ted's] play" (Bellotti and Bly, 1996, p.
-214).
+This is illustrated in the QED example above, where Harry "has the option of ignoring [Ted's] play" [Bellotti 96, p.
+214].

-Informal Collaboration and Real-Time Groupware
+3 Informal Collaboration and Real-Time Groupware